Shippable/docs/sources/platform/integration/deprecated/event-trigger.md

 ## Deprecation Note
 This integration has been deprecated.
 A new integration called [Webhook](/platform/integration/webhook) of type generic has been introduced which can be used instead.

-If you have any existing Event Trigger account integrations of type notification, you can continue to use them.
+If you have any existing Event Trigger integrations of type notification, you can continue to use them.

 ---